 Government is pushing back against the steady increase in computer crime.
 Its task includes making sure its tools – laws against cybercrime – reflect present conditions.
 Current focus is on an important, long-established law, the Computer Fraud and Abuse Act (CFAA).
 Since its passage in 1986, the scope of that law has shifted away from preventing or punishing invasion of federal computer systems – a national security threat.
 CFAA now focuses on a range of cybercrimes against diverse targets – individuals, governments, and business enterprises.
+And the Ninth Circuit reaffirms key ruling in CFAA case.

 In part because of its broadening application, critics complain that some provisions of CFAA are vague or too narrowly applicable.
 Especially problematic has been the definition of “unauthorized access.”
 Is that a serious offense meriting the harsh punishments prescribed by CFAA?
 Or can it be applied arbitrarily against a widespread business practice like copying a website’s publicly accessible member data?
 Two recent court cases that grappled with the meaning of “unauthorized access” may have special relevance to web scraping.